 The main difference between tinctures and elixirs is how cannabis is dissolved.

-While elixirs can be made by dissolving cannabis in a variety of solutions, tinctures are a specific form of elixir that is made by dissolving cannabis in alcohol.
+While a cannabis elixir can be made by dissolving cannabis in a variety of solutions, tinctures are a specific form of cannabis elixir that is made by dissolving cannabis in alcohol.
 Most elixirs that are not considered tinctures dissolve cannabinoids using syrup, which leads to a much thicker texture.

 Once your tincture is reduced, add half of the reduced volume into honey or another syrup.
 For example, if the volume of your reduced tincture was eight fluid ounces (8 fl. oz.), or about 237 milliliters, add four fluid ounces (4 fl oz.), or about 118 milliliters, of syrup.